alexkpek/rails-angular-strap/README.md

     gem 'angular-strap-rails'

-Add the following directive to your JavaScript manifest file (application.js):
+Add the following to your Rails JavaScript manifest file:

     //= require angular-strap

-If you desire to require minified AngularStrap files, add the following your JavaScript manifest file (application.js):
+If you desire to require minified AngularStrap files, add the following:

     //= require angular-strap.min

+Also there are unstable(snapshot) version of AngularStrap, just add the following:

+    //= require angular-strap-unstable

+or, minified version:

+    //= require angular-strap-unstable.min

 ## Versioning